aronruzsa/selenium-gradle-framework/README.md

 ### Generate test report

-Once the run has concluded, use `./gradlew allureServe`.
+Once the run has concluded, use `./gradlew allureServeLocal`.